xy7313/xy7313.github.io/_posts/2017-03-30-Core-Java-Interview-Questions-And-Answers.md

 ###### 3.20 what is JDK,JRE,JVM
 1. JVM:
     1. The Java Virtual Machine (JVM) is an abstract computing machine.
 The JVM is a program that looks like a machine to the programs written to execute in it.
     2. (Java Virtual Machine) is an abstract machine.
-It is a specification that provides runtime environment in which java bytecode can be executed
+It is a specification that provides runtime environment in which java byte code can be executed
 2. JRE:  is an acronym for Java Runtime Environment.It is used to provide runtime environment.It is the implementation of JVM.
 It physically exists.
 3. JDK:  is an acronym for Java Development Kit.It physically exists.It contains JRE + development tools.